Tucson, Arizona: Literary arts

 The accomplished and awarded writers (poets, novelists, dramatists, nonfiction writers) who have lived in Tucson include Edward Abbey, Erskine Caldwell, Barbara Kingsolver, Joy Williams, Leslie Marmon Silko, and David Foster Wallace.
 Some were associated with the University of Arizona, but many were independent writers who chose to make Tucson their home.
 The city is particularly active in publishing and presenting contemporary innovative poetry in various ways.
 Examples are the Chax Press, a publisher of poetry books in trade and book arts editions, and the University of Arizona Poetry Center, which has a sizable poetry library and presents readings, conferences, and workshops.

 Performing arts

 Theater groups include the Arizona Theatre Company, which performs in the Temple of Music and Art, and Arizona Onstage Productions, a not-for-profit theater company devoted to musical theater.
 Broadway in Tucson presents the touring reproductions of many Broadway-style events.
 The Gaslight Theater produces musical melodrama parodies in the old Jerry Lewis Theater and has been in Tucson since 1977.

 Tucson is home to the Tucson Symphony Orchestra, the oldest performing arts organization in the state of Arizona.

+Ballet Tucson is the only professional ballet company in Southern Arizona.
+The company typically has five productions per year, including The Nutcracker with live accompaniment from Tucson Symphony Orchestra.

 The annual Tucson Fringe Festival, held in various local venues in and around Downtown Tucson, offers non-traditional artistic performances at low cost to the public.
 The festival is held in early January each year.